These small utility room ideas are here for those of us who have dreamed of a space to call a 'utility', whatever form it might come in.

 Experts at Argos say, 'There're lots of ways you can use a utility space; laundry room, a place to hide away cleaning equipment, somewhere for the bins to go, kitchen storage spill-over... think about what will make the biggest difference to you in your home.'

-Looking for small utility room ideas?
-Desperate for a utility room but don't have the space?
-Hate the sight and sound of the washing machine?
-There are tons of ways to banish your laundry room to even the tightest of cupboards.
+There are in fact tons of ways to banish your laundry and all its paraphernalia to even the tightest of cupboards.
 Don't believe us?
-Keep reading...
+Just keep reading...